Maundy Thursday: Names

 The Methodist Book of Worship for Church and Home (1965) uses the term "Maundy Thursday"; the Book of Worship (1992) uses the term "Holy Thursday", and other official sources of the United Methodist Church use both "Maundy Thursday" and "Holy Thursday".

 Both names are used by other Christian denominations as well, including the Lutheran Church, and certain Reformed Churches.
 Certain Presbyterian Churches use the term "Maundy Thursday" to refer to the holy day in their official sources.

 In the Byzantine Rite the name for the holy day is "Great and Holy Thursday" or "Holy Thursday", and in Western Rite Orthodoxy "Maundy Thursday", "Holy Thursday" or both.
 The Coptic Orthodox Church uses the term "Covenant Thursday" or "Thursday of the Covenant".

 In the Maronite Church and the Syriac Orthodox Church, the name is "Thursday of Mysteries".

 "Maundy Thursday" is the official name of the day in the civil legislation of England and the Philippines.

 The day has also been known in English as Shere Thursday (also spelled Sheer Thursday), from the word shere (meaning "clean" or "bright").
+(Note: Maundy Thursday is the day immediately preceding Good Friday.
+It was also known as Shere Thursday, probably from a custom of the priests, who on this day are said to have shaved themselves and trimmed their hair, which had been allowed to grow during the preceding six weeks.
+An old chronicle says 'people would this day shere theyr hedes, and clypp theyr berdes, and so make them honest against Easter Day.')

 This name might refer to the act of cleaning, or to the fact that churches would switch liturgical colors from the dark tones of Lent, or because it was customary to shear the beard on that day, or for a combination of reasons.
 This name has cognates in the Nordic languages, such as Danish skærtorsdag, Swedish skärtorsdag, Norwegian skjærtorsdag, Faroese skírhósdagur and skírisdagur, Icelandic skírdagur, and Finnish kiirastorstai.